kcstarless/pokemon/README.md

 # Pokemon Memory Game
-Small front-end only project using React.
-The game tests user memory by picking a pokemon card on the screen.
+Small front-end project using React.
+The game tests players memory by picking a pokemon card on the screen.
 When the user picks pokemon that was picked previously the game will end.
 Each time user succesfully picks unique pokemon a score is added.
-Both current and best score is displayed on the screen.

 # Project Aim
-To create seamless UI/UX experience.
 Focus for project was to create a web app that is responsive and able to handle multiple device screen size using a bottom up approach.
-This was achieved mainly through CSS/SASS escpecially utilizing Sass's `mixins`.
+This was achieved mainly through CSS/SASS escpecially utilizing Sass's `mixins` creating a seamless user experience.

 Another focus was to create a clean and re-usable code making it readable and understand the code and logics easily.

-I also wanted to get familiarised with Figma and it was used to first plant an overall picture and flow of the project.
+Introduction to Figma, it was used to first plant an overall picture and flow of the project.

-I also wanted implement and use other React hooks like `suspense`, `useMemo`, `redux` and etc.
+Another main focus was to introduce myself with redux state management.

 ## Game options
 User is able to choose number of pokemons to catch using a slider.
 Minimum pokemon pool size 9.

-User is was able to play/disable sound and music.
+User is was able to play/disable sound and music or ask for help.

 ## React library dependencies
 - Axios